jessicading/zoom-participation/README.md

 This script was made specifically for LS 7C where participation checks are made sometimes more than once during the discussion.

-If you'd like to sponsor me to build and host a webserver, let me know. :)